Wuvist/sgx3000/proposal_draft.md

 # Overview of SG equity market

-[todo] Heatmap - QL
+By displaying the by sector map, we adress the current situation of the SGX equity market.

+## Market Capitalization

-1. *Market Capitalization*: SGX hosts a diverse range of companies from various industries.
+SGX hosts a diverse range of companies from various industries.
 The total market capitalization of companies listed on SGX is a significant indicator of SG's economic importance.

 Currently, there are 1384 securities tranding on SGX, including 587 stocks, 69 ETFs, and 41 REITs(including 6 business trusts).

 SGX is ASEAN's second largest market capitalization after Indonesia Stock Exchange at US$585.97 billion as of September 2023.
 As of February 2024 Singapore Exchange has a market cap of $7.62 Billion.

-Fun fact: SGX has one of the longest trading hours - 09:00am - 12:00pm 01:00pm - 05:00pm
+## International Listings

-2. *International Listings*: SGX is known for its international appeal, with numerous foreign companies choosing to list there, such as CapitaLand China Trust (CLCT), Hutchison Port Holdings Trust (HPHT), NIO.This not only brings in capital from abroad but also enhances Singapore's status as a global financial center.
+SGX is known for its international appeal, with numerous foreign companies choosing to list there, such as CapitaLand China Trust (CLCT), Hutchison Port Holdings Trust (HPHT), NIO, Prudential PLC, Alita Resource Limited.
+This not only brings in capital from abroad but also enhances Singapore's status as a global financial center.
 The presence of international companies contributes to the cross-border flow of funds, investment diversification, and economic resilience.

-[todo] QL add other foreign companies.

-3. *Financial Services Ecosystem*: Beyond its function as a securities exchange, SGX is central to Singapore's broader financial services ecosystem.
-It supports a wide range of activities, including banking, asset management, and fintech.
-The financial services sector is a key pillar of Singapore's economy, and SGX plays a critical role in its health and growth.

-*Regulatory Framework and Corporate Governance*: SGX, in collaboration with the Monetary Authority of Singapore (MAS), upholds high standards of corporate governance and regulatory practices.
-This not only protects investors but also enhances the market's attractiveness to both local and international companies and investors, contributing to the overall stability and growth of Singapore's economy.

-Summarize and simplified.
+## SGX's role in the Financial Landscape

+SGX is more than a securities exchange; it's a cornerstone of Singapore's financial sector, supporting banking, asset management, and fintech.
+As a crucial economic pillar, SGX, alongside MAS, ensures strong corporate governance and regulatory standards, safeguarding investors and making the Singapore appealing to global entities.
+This synergy fosters Singapore's economic stability and growth.

+## Trading Volume and Liquidity

-4. *Trading Volume and Liquidity*: The trading volume on SGX, which includes stocks, bonds, derivatives, and other financial instruments, *underscores* its role in providing liquidity to the market.
+The trading volume on SGX, which includes stocks, bonds, derivatives, and other financial instruments, *underscores* its role in providing liquidity to the market.
 SGX's derivatives market is particularly notable for its size and diversity, including commodities, currencies, and indices, attracting international traders, currently have 643 companies listed in it.

 # The characteristics of SG equity market